Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 - a lab home
 - academic affiliation and credibility
-- an institutional point of anchoring for future work
+- a real university base for future work

 This is important because it keeps the ask clear.